MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/hololens2.md

 Once you have your tools installed, you're ready to create and configure your project.
 The easiest way to get started with HoloLens 2 development is to use the Mixed Reality Toolkit (MRTK) in your project.

-The Mixed Reality Feature Tool simplifies the process of discovering, installing, and managing Mixed Reality features, including the Mixed Reality Toolkit, and packages for your Unity project.
+The Mixed Reality Feature Tool simplifies the process of discovering, installing, and managing mixed reality features, including the Mixed Reality Toolkit, and packages for your Unity project.
 For more guidance on installing the Mixed Reality Feature Tool, see [Welcome to the Mixed Reality Feature Tool](/windows/mixed-reality/develop/unity/welcome-to-mr-feature-tool).

 1. First, [Download the Mixed Reality Feature Tool](https://www.microsoft.com/download/details.aspx?id=102778) from the Microsoft Download Center.

 1. Run the downloaded Mixed Reality Feature Tool executable, and follow the prompts to install the Mixed Reality Toolkit (MRTK) and any additional required packages for HoloLens 2 development.

-   The Mixed Reality Feature Tool allows you to select and install the appropriate versions of the Mixed Reality Toolkit (MRTK), along with other Mixed Reality features, directly into your Unity project.
+   The Mixed Reality Feature Tool allows you to select and install the appropriate versions of the Mixed Reality Toolkit (MRTK), along with other mixed reality features, directly into your Unity project.

 After you've used the Mixed Reality Feature Tool to install the Mixed Reality Toolkit (MRTK), the MRTK assets and prefabs will appear in your Unity project.
 The MRTK will guide you through configuring the Open XR plugin for your project.